Guide to end of year tax planning

 Therefore, if your income is in excess of £100,000 and your personal allowance is reduced, pension contributions can preserve part or all of your personal allowance depending on your circumstances, for anyone with income between £100,000 and £125,140, pension contributions can provide tax relief at an effective rate of 60%.

-Any contributions made by your employer, or your company also count towards your allowance.
+Any contributions made by your employer, or your company also count towards your allowance, so these need to be taken into account when making any additional contributions to ensure you do not incur a Pension Savings Tax Charge.

 Pensions for all